MichaelYaskevich/GraphLib/README.md

 # GraphLib
-In this Python library you can find data structures for graph representation and some very famous algorythms.
+In this Python library you can find data structures for graph representation and some very famous algorithms.